Kosovo Protestant Evangelical Church: History and development

 The Kosovo Protestant church (and the Albanian Protestant Church) was founded by Gjerasim Qiriaz, but there were Protestant efforts previously.
 The British and Foreign Bible Society was a Protestant-based institution targeting the Ottoman Empire.
 There was a minor Protestant reformation in the Balkans after the Cyrniea war in 1856 after the Ottoman Turks had to give up.
 Albania was the sole country in the entire Ottoman Empire to take in the reform beliefs.
 The first Albanian to convert to Protestantism was Kostandin Kristoforidhi, who did so in 1856.
+He is buried in the Church St. Mary's of Kala, Elbasan burial grounds.
 Gjerasim Qiriazi also converted and became the first Albanian ordained Protestant minister.

 By 1882, the Albanian Evangelical Church family grew up to 36 believers.
 The first Protestant church was founded in Manastir.
 In that year, prayers and sermons were conducted in the Albanian language.
 In 1890, a second church was opened in Korça, led by the newly Christian Gjerasim Qiriazi.
 Qiriazi was also the head of the first national society within Albania named "Evangelical Brotherhood".
 As a result, Gjerasim Qiriazi is considered the father of the Kosovo Protestant Evangelical Church.

 The church was officially inaugurated on June 16, 1985, by the leadership of Artur Krasniqi.
 There is a church in downtown Pristina that was built after the church was inaugurated in 1985.
 Since 1999, after the Kosovo War, more Kosovo Albanians have been converting to the church.
 Currently, about 15,000 Kosovar Albanians follow this church, most of them having converted.
 Of these, 2,000 regularly attend church.
 There is about 6,000 followers in Pristina alone.